 Leaders of the Halsway Manor European Weekend perform arrangement of European traditional music with participants of the Halsway Manor European Ensemble Weekend course.

-Musician/composer/arranger Paul James – saxophones, border bagpipes (Blowzabella, Paul James and the Drowned Lovers).
-We are delighted to welcome Spanish composer, arranger, teacher and virtuoso hurdy-gurdy player Germán Díaz and the return of harpist, composer and teacher Merit Zloch for the second yea
+Alongside musician/composer/arranger Paul James – saxophones, border bagpipes (Blowzabella, Paul James and the Drowned Lovers), we are delighted to welcome Spanish composer, arranger, teacher and virtuoso hurdy-gurdy player Germán Díaz and the return of harpist, composer and teacher Merit Zloch for the second year.

 Paul James is a saxophonist, bagpiper, singer and composer from Newbury who writes, arranges and performs music influenced by English and other European folk traditions.
 Paul has toured the world with the influential folk band Blowzabella and composed for TV and theatre (he was composer for the critically acclaimed production of John Milton’s ‘Comus – A Masque in Honour of Chastity’ at Shakespeare’s Globe Theatre).
 He also fronts Paul James and the Drowned Lovers and plays with the folk dance band The Playford Liberation Front.

 Merit Zloch is a harpist, composer and music teacher.
 She sees herself in the tradition of the itinerant harp players of the 19th and early 20th century, travelling with her harp throughout Europe charming people with her original compositions and arrangements of historical dance music.

 She has played in bands almost as long as she has played the harp and is constantly fascinated by the interplay between musicians.
 She likes to arrange and develop pieces together with her band colleagues and to improvise.

 Merit researches historical dance manuscripts and organises musicians meetings, bals and instrumental workshop weekends.